ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 # Template Method
 ---
 ## Bullet Points
+* The Template Method pattern should be used:
+	* To implement the invariant parts of an algorithm once and leave it up to subclasses to implement the behavior that can vary.
+	* When common behavior among subclasses should be factored and localized in a common class to avoid code duplication.
+This is good exampe of "refactoring to generalize" as described by Opdyke and Johnson.
+You first identify the differences in the existing code and then separate the differences into new operations.
+Finally, you replace the differing code with a template method that calls one of these new operations.
+	* To control subclasses extensions.
+You can defina a template method that calls "hook" operations at specific points, thereby permitting extensions only at those points.
+* A "Template Method" defines the steps of an algoritm deferring to subclasses dor the implementation of those steps.
+* The Template Method Pattern gives us an important technique for code reuse.
+* The Template Method's abstract class may define concrete methods, abstract methods and hooks.
+* Abstract methods MUST be implemented by subclasses.
+* Hooks May be implemented by subclasses.
+Hooks are methods that do nothing or default behavior in the abstract class but may be overridden in the subclass.
+* To prevent subclasses form changing the algorithm in the template method, declare the template method as final.
+* The Hollywood Principle guides us to put decision-making in high-level modules that can decide how and when to call low level modules. (prevents dependency rot)
+* You'll seel lots of uses of the Template Method Pattern in real world code, but don't expect it all (like any pattern) to be designed "by the book".
+* The Strategy and Template Method Patterns both encapsulate algorithms, one by inheritance(Template Method) and one by composition (Strategy).
+* The Factory Method is a specialization of the Template Method.

 ### Real world example
 > Suppose we are getting some house built.
 The steps for building might look like